FALL QUARTER 2021

 Professor Jessica Perea, Department of Native American Studies

-Dr. Perea is an assistant professor in the Department of Native American Studies at UC Davis since 2013.
+Professor Perea is a professor in the Department of Native American Studies at UC Davis since 2013.
 Prior to her appointment she received a UC President's Postdoctoral Fellow in the Department of Music at the University of California Berkeley where she spent her time as a researcher from 2011-2013.
 As an interdisciplinary scholar whose work intersects the larger fields of Native American & Indigenous Studies (NAIS) and Music & Sound Studies she specializes in Critical NAIS approaches to performance, media, and improvisation studies, and histories of Indigenous arts and activism in North Pacific and Circumpolar Arctic communities.
 Her research, teaching, and service priorities are informed by her lived experiences and academic training.
 She was born in Anchorage, Alaska and raised on her ancestral Dena’ina (Athabascan) homelands forty miles north in the Matanuska-Susitna Valley.
 She is an enrolled member of the Knik Tribe and a shareholder in Cook Inlet Region, Inc. (an Alaska Native Corporation).
 Dr. Perea studied double bass and vocal performance, music education, and history at Central Washington University before pursuing an MA in Music at the University of Nevada, Reno.
 She completed her Ph.D. in Musicology at the University of California, Los Angeles and was awarded a Postdoctoral Fellowship in Music at UC Berkeley.
 Dr. Perea holds affiliations in Human Rights Studies, Performance Studies, Feminist Theory and Research, Cultural Studies, and Writing, Rhetoric and Composition Studies.

 Dr. Perea’s work develops new directions for decolonial and transdisciplinary research, the significance of which has been recognized via peer-reviewed funding, presentations, and publication opportunities.
 Her research has been supported by the Woodrow Wilson National Fellowship Foundation and the Andrew W. Mellon Foundation, the Hellman Fellows Program, the Society for Ethnomusicology, the UC Institute for Research in the Arts, the UC Center for New Racial Studies, the UC Humanities Research Institute, the UC President’s Office, and more.
 Her innovative research, teaching, and dedication to community outreach were recognized with a 2010 Alaska Native Visionary Award, presented by the Alaska Native Heritage Month committee and board of directors, and a 2015 UC Davis Native American Community Honoring, presented by the Native American Culture Days and Powwow Committees.